-Creamy Garlic Butter Tuscan Shrimp coated in a light and creamy sauce filled with garlic, sun dried tomatoes and spinach!
-Packed with incredible flavours!
+Creamy Garlic Butter Tuscan Shrimp coated in a light and creamy garlic parmesan sauce filled with sun dried tomatoes and spinach!
+Guaranteed to impress!
+LOW CARB AND KETO APPROVED!

-First, I have two words for you.
 Garlic.
 Butter.
-HELLO.
 You are going to fry your shrimp (or prawns) in butter FULL of garlic.
 I could have left this recipe right here….but then I wouldn’t be doing anything different to this Lemon Garlic Butter Shrimp.
 And that’s NO BUENO.
 SO… Garlic Butter Shrimp SMOTHERED in a beautiful and creamy Tuscan sauce.

-- If you don’t want to use salted butter, use unsalted and season shrimp to suit your tastebuds.
+- If you don’t want to use salted butter, use unsalted and season shrimp to suit your taste.

 - 2 tablespoons salted butter